erizov/Professor/semester_12/lecture_83_quantum_software/quantum_optimization_tools/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Quantum Optimization Tools is the best solution for all problems" ✓ **CORRECT**: Quantum Optimization Tools has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Quantum Optimization Tools is the best solution for all problems" ✓ **CORRECT**: Quantum Optimization Tools has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Quantum Optimization Tools is too complex to understand" ✓ **CORRECT**: Quantum Optimization Tools can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in various advanced frameworks and technologies.
+## Examples of ImplRealizationis strategy/pattern is implemented in various advanced frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*